-Since no separate table was created to deal with bias due to late introduction of new products, the calculation for quality change implicitly included any additional bias due to the late introduction of new products.
-In eight of the categories, the commission discovered no research evidence or other factor that would indicate a bias other than zero.
-In the other 19 categories, bias estimates were assigned that ranged as high as 3.0 percent per year for medical and hospital services and 5.6 percent for appliances and electronic goods.
-12 When these 27 bias estimates were weighted by the relative importance of each category in 1995 (based on 1982-84 expenditure weights), the overall quality and new product bias was determined to be 0.6 percentage point per year.
-While the commission formulated a point estimate of CPI bias related to quality change and new products, it did not attempt any quantitative estimate of changes in the quality of life.
-Nevertheless, it did present an informal discussion of changes in the quality of life in an attempt to determine whether there were additional factors that might make its overall bias estimate tend to be too high or too low.
-Interestingly from today's perspective, this section was almost apologetic and was not phrased in a "maybe too high, maybe too low" symmetry.
+^{13.} The only case in which alternative weights were used applied to consumer appliances and electronic goods, where the 1982-84 CPI weights were deemed to be too low, and weights were taken instead from the National Income and Product Accounts.
+See Boskin et al. (1996), Table 2, note a.

+low" symmetry.
 The section was written for those who might find the bias estimates too high and divided the offsetting negatives into three categories.
-The first of these was the possible loss of welfare by users of old goods when new goods drive them out of the marketplace (as a perpetual user of WordPerfect 6.0 for DOS, on which this paper was written, I can understand at least one small part of this issue).
-The second was that an existing good could deteriorate in quality, as in the report's example of the effect of health maintenance organizations (HMOs) in restricting access to medical care.
-The third contained a survey of externalities ("physical, social, and economic") that might "impose on us higher expenditures necessary to keep up with our previously achieved utility levels" (Boskin et al. [1996]).
+The first of these was the possible loss of welfare by users of old goods when new goods drive them out of the marketplace (as a perpetual user of Wordperfect 6.0 for DOS, on which this paper was written, I can understand at least one small part of this issue).
+The second was that an existing good could deteriorate in quality, as in the report's example of the effect of HMO's in restricting access to medical care.
+The third contained a survey of externalities ("physical, social, and economic") which might "impose on us higher expenditures necessary to keep up with our previously achieved utility levels" (Boskin et al., 1996, p.
+73).

-The commission's quality-of-life assessment concluded that the "good" outweighed the "bad."
-It cited a reduction in air and water pollution, a decline in crime by various measures, a decline in the suicide and infant mortality rates, and an increase in life expectancy.
-It also cited a wide range of improvements in goods related to quality and new products for which the commission's estimates made no allowance, namely "the faster speed and reduced vibration of jet planes, improved reliability of appliances and automobiles, improved sound quality of audio equipment in homes and automobiles, improved safety devices on home power tools and power lawn mowers, reduction in the noise, weight, and installation cost of room air conditioners, and immeasurably better picture quality of color TV sets."
-As other improvements for which no allowance was made, it cited the spread of cable and satellite TV and the new availability of the
+The Commission's quality-of-life assessment concluded that the "good" outweighed the "bad."
+It cited a reduction in air and water pollution, a decline in crime by various measures, a decline in the suicide and infant mortality rates, and an increase in life expectancy.14 It also cited a wide range of improvements in goods related to quality and new products for which the Commission's estimates made no allowance, namely "the faster speed and reduced vibration of jet planes, improved reliability of appliances and automobiles, improved sound quality of audio equipment in homes and automobiles, improved safety devices on home power tools and power lawn mowers, reduction in the noise, weight, and installation cost of room air conditioners, and immeasurably better picture quality of color TV sets."
+As other improvements for which no allowance was made, it cited the spread of cable and satellite TV and the new availability of the World Wide Web to owners of personal computers (another product which was introduced into the CPI long after it began to become common in homes).
+The Commission's section on quality-of-life issues concluded that " . . the major increase in longevity . . perhaps swamps everything else.
+Accordingly, our estimate of the current bias in the CPI is, if anything, probably understated" (p.
+77).